programmerrm/Python-100-Days-Problem-Solving/README.md

 # 📅 Day 1: Number Basics

 1. Check if a number is even or odd -> DONE
-2. Find the maximum between two numbers
+2. Find the maximum between two numbers -> DONE
 3. Check if a number is positive, negative or zero
 4. Calculate the factorial of a number
 5. Find the sum of first n natural numbers